nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Depending on the type of `GatherEmailPrompt`, the method above triggers either:

-- `Person#gatherEmailsContainsTag(String prompt)` —  Checks if the given prompt is a substring of any Tag names in the `Set<Tag>` of the current person.
+- `Person#gatherEmailsContainsTag(String prompt)` —  Checks if the given prompt is a substring of any `Tag` names in the `Set<Tag>` of the current person.
-- `Person#gatherEmailsContainsFinancialPlan(String prompt)` —  Checks if the given prompt is a substring of any Financial Plan names in the `Set<FinancialPlan>` of the current person.
+- `Person#gatherEmailsContainsFinancialPlan(String prompt)` —  Checks if the given prompt is a substring of any `FinancialPlan` names in the `Set<FinancialPlan>` of the current person.

 These methods internally utilize `Tag#containsSubstring(String substring)` and `FinancialPlan#containsSubstring(String substring)`, respectively.
-These substring comparisons are performed in a case-insensitive manner by converting both the prompt and the financial plan/tag names to lowercase before the check.
+These substring comparisons are performed in a case-insensitive manner by converting both the prompt and the `FinancialPlan` or `Tag` names to lowercase before the check.
-This is to make gathering of emails more convenient and flexible.
+By allowing partial input, users can efficiently find email addresses associated with lengthy `Tag` or `FinancialPlan` names.
+The case-insensitive approach enhances user-friendliness, ensuring consistent and reliable results, regardless of input case.

-Currently, we only allow gathering emails by `FinancialPlan` and `Tag` as these are the more likely to be searched to gather emails by.
+Currently, we only allow gathering emails by `FinancialPlan` and `Tag` fields as these are the more likely to be searched to gather emails by.
 However, additional classes implementing the `GatherEmailPrompt` interface can be added to enable the gathering of emails based on a broader range of fields.

-The following sequence diagram shows how the gather emails by financial plan operation works:
+The following sequence diagram shows how the gather emails by `FinancialPlan` field operation works:

 ![GatherSequenceDiagram2](images/GatherSequenceDiagram2.png)

 #### Design Considerations

 **Aspect: How many inputs to accept**
-* **Alternative 1 (Current Choice):** User can only search by one Financial Plan or Tag.
+* **Alternative 1 (Current Choice):** User can only search by one `FinancialPlan` or `Tag`.
   * **Pros:** Easy to implement.
 Limits the potential for bugs.
   * **Cons:** Limited filtering options.

-* **Alternative 2:** User can search by multiple Financial Plans or Tags.
+* **Alternative 2:** User can search by multiple `FinancialPlan` or `Tag` fields.
-  * **Pros:** More flexible (e.g. gathering by a combination of financial plans and tags).
+  * **Pros:** More flexible (e.g. gathering by a combination of `FinancialPlan` and `Tag`).
   * **Cons:** Introduces more complexity and requires additional error handling.